Kilkevan and Cockatoo Point - Donald and Malcolm McLaran's Properties at Oakey Creek, St Ruth

 - 28 May 1879 Dalby Land Court considered application for Certificate of Fulfilment by William Ross.

 - 23 Feb 1881 In preparation for the transfer of Lot 296 from William Ross to Malcolm McLaran, auctioneers and commission agent J.S.
-Jessop acknowledged that the spelling of the new owner's name was in fact "McLaran".
+Jessop acknowledged that the spelling of the new owner's surname was in fact "McLaran".

 - 12 Oct 1881 Malcolm McLaran made an Application to Purchase Lot 296 at a price of £23/5/-.
 The lot was previously selected by William Ross.